Peter D. Jason

 M.T.S.
 St. John's Provincial Seminary 1986

 Professor Jason offers a wealth of knowledge in the area of urban municipal problems and their legal solutions.
-As assistant corporation counsel for the City of Detroit, he developed expertise in the pension and labor areas, later serving Detroit as director of labor relations.
-He has been a frequent arbitrator in labor disputes for both government and private industry and is a member of the National Academy of Arbitrators.
+As assistant corporation counsel for the city of Detroit, he developed expertise in the pension and labor areas, later serving Detroit as director of labor relations.
+He is a frequent arbitrator in labor disputes for both government and private industry and is a member of the National Academy of Arbitrators.

 Jason, Peter D., "Silent Fraud: Is It Time to Speak Up?," 15 T.M.
 COOLEY L. REV. 455 (1998).

 Jason, Peter D., "The Courts Christian in Medieval England," 37 THE CATHOLIC LAWYER 339 (1997).

 Jason, Peter D., "A Valuable Reference Work on Commercial Arbitration," 86 Dispute Resolution Journal (Feb. - April 2004).